git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 ## Configuration

 You have 300 slots to map buttons, knobs, faders, etc. to a function in your DAW.
-It is a good idea to save the settings to a file before you start to do any mapping, then regularily click on *Save* again.
+It is a good idea to save the settings to a file before you start to do any mapping, then regularly click on *Save* again.

 To map your controller do the following: